King-Solid/Musik-Web-app-with-html-css-and-jQuerry/README.md

 This is web project created for the purpose of learning Web Development.

-Inspired by iTune music site.
+Inspired by iTune music Website.